 Daylen (one of the characters from the Beautiful Me Series) is excited and ready to share everything he knows about Juneteenth.
 Juneteenth is an entertaining picture storybook that explains the origin, customs, and importance of the Juneteenth Holiday, in a fun and interactive way.

-This book is the fourth installment in the Beautiful Me Series, and just like the other books in this series, Juneteenth ends with words to know page, to help children build a stronger vocabulary.
+This book is the fourth installment in the Beautiful Me Series, and just like the other books in this series, Juneteenth ends with the Words to know page, to help children build a stronger vocabulary.

 21. Freedom Day: A Juneteenth Activity Book for Kids